BrixtinW/CS-312-Projects/Project5/Project5.md

 ## 7 - Experimental Results
 - [x] Discuss the results in the table and why you think the numbers are what they are.

-The only columns with significant dependent results are in columns 4 - 7. (col 4) It makes sense that the max number of store states at a given time increases as the tree sizes increases. (col 5) It makes sense that there are less bssf updates as the tree gets bigger becuase it is harder to get to all leaf nodes when the tree is bigger.
-Once they reach 60 seconds to traverse, many of the potential bssf updates simply cannot be reached in time. (col 6) Number of states created seems to follow a bell curve of sorts which starts lower, goes high in the middle and goes down at the end.
+The only columns with significant dependent results are in columns 4 - 7.

+(col 4) It makes sense that the max number of stored states at a given time increases as the tree sizes increases.

+(col 5) It makes sense that there are less bssf updates as the tree gets bigger becuase it is harder to get to all leaf nodes when the tree is bigger.
+Once they reach 60 seconds to traverse, many of the potential bssf updates simply cannot be reached in time.

+(col 6) Number of states created seems to follow a bell curve of sorts which starts lower, goes high in the middle and goes down at the end.
 I believe this is because larger n values will slow down the time it takes to traverse the n by n arrays, leaving  less time to visit other states in general. that explains why it is lower at the end, and the smaller number of states at the bigginnning is simply due to the smaller number of nodes in the tree.
-It seems the optimal time to traverse those arrays as well as traverse the tree is around 19 cities. (col 7) This follows the same pattern as the states created.
+It seems the optimal time to traverse those arrays as well as traverse the tree is around 19 cities.

+(col 7) This follows the same pattern as the states created.

 As the time it takes to run the branch and bound algorithm increases (assuming no cutoff time) it becomes more and more worth it to use the greedy algorithm as it solves much faster and gets pretty close to the solution.